Queen Elizabeth Pocket Beagle (Toy Beagle) Breed Standard

 The Queen Elizabeth Pocket Beagle is the Toy Beagle.
 It resembles the standard beagle, in miniature, but was bred to be a pet, and may have a softer look than the traditional hunting beagle hound that was bred for the field.

 The Toy Beagle head is in proportion to the body.
 Skull- fairly long, slightly domed, not too narrow or too broad.
 Ears set near moderately low, long, rounded, not narrow.
 The ears should not be excessively heavy.
 The muzzle is of fair length and straight with the top moderately defined, not roman nosed or thin.
 It is proportional to the face.
 The muzzle can be moderately square cut or rounded, but should not be pointy or dish shaped.
 It should come to a blunt end.
 The chin definite enough to preclude snippiness.
 The teeth meet in a scissor bite.
 Eyes large and round, with a gentle, soft, and intelligent expression.
 Any eye color is allowed.
 The skin covers well and is not excessively loose.
 The neck should be well proportioned to the body, not too thick and not too thin.
 The neck can be of medium length to moderately long but is never short or excessively long.
 The throat should be clean and free from folds of skin.
 Shoulders sloping, are clean, muscular, not heavy or loaded, conveying the idea of freedom of action with activity.
 The back is moderate to medium in length.
 The length from back of the front leg to stop of the tail preferred at a ratio of no more than 1:5 compared to height.
 The overall substance of the dog should be proportionate, without being overly light or cloddy.
 The hindquarters are strong and cleanly muscled.
 The tail is moderate as compared with the size of the dog free of kinks or twists.
 Tail set may vary so long as it is not carried tightly onto the back.
-The coat is short to medium and sleek with good hair coverage.
-The Queen Elizabeth Pocket Beagle may have a softer coat or a slightly harsher hound type coat.
-All colors are allowed.
+The coat length is short to medium and sleek with good hair coverage.
+The coat may have a variety of textures to its coat including a smooth coat, a softer coat, a curly coat, or a slightly wired hound type coat.
+All colors and patterns are allowed.

 The Toy Beagle is a family dog first.
 It should have a love for humans and a preference for its master over its canine pack.
 Less vocal, than its predecessor, the beagle, the Queen Elizabeth Pocket Beagle has diminished prey drive and lower activity level, making them more suited to the sedentary life of a house pet.